DjangoCRM/django-crm/README.md

 - the Django-CRM user guide.

 ## Contributing
-Any type of contributions are welcome.
+All types of contributions are welcome.

 ## Credits